matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 High cognitive load causes teams to create [Overprocessing](#overprocessing) as they attempt to manage complexity, fuels [Motion](#motion) waste through constant tool and context-switching, and ultimately increases [Defects](#defects) because overloaded humans make mistakes.

 It's a direct reflection of a fragmented organisation.
 As [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) observed decades ago:
-> _“Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure.”_
+> _"Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure."_

 If you have siloed "Frontend", "Backend", and "Database" teams for example, you will inevitably create a system with high-friction handoffs and a coupled, high-burden architecture.
 You are, in effect, shipping your org chart.